Skip Ribbon Commands

 • This information triggers the employer's duty to engage in a good faith, ongoing, interactive process of seeking and providing information to arrive at a reasonable accommodation.

-• The employer should determine if the disability in fact impairs the employee's ability to perform the essential functions of the job (the essential functions of the job should be listed in the job description).
+• The employer should determine if the condition in fact impairs the employee's ability to perform the essential functions of the job (the essential functions of the job should be listed in the job description).

 • The employer should discuss with the employee the exact nature of the limitations and what types of accommodation would be most effective (the only limit on an accommodation is whether it would impose an undue hardship on the employer to provide it, like remodeling or extensive adaptation of the facilities; extending a leave of absence beyond the time granted by archdiocesan policy may be required as a reasonable accommodation).